gardener/gardener/docs/extensions/logging-and-monitoring.md

 Further details how to define parsers and use them with examples can be found in the following [guide](../development/log_parsers.md).

-### Grafana
+### Plutono
-The two types of Grafana instances found in a seed cluster are configured to expose logs of different origin in their dashboards:
+The two types of Plutono instances found in a seed cluster are configured to expose logs of different origin in their dashboards:
-- Garden Grafana dashboards expose logs from non-shoot namespaces of the seed clusters
+- Garden Plutono dashboards expose logs from non-shoot namespaces of the seed clusters
   - [Pod Logs](../../charts/seed-bootstrap/dashboards/pod-logs.json)
   - [Extensions](../../charts/seed-bootstrap/dashboards/extensions-dashboard.json)
   - [Systemd Logs](../../charts/seed-bootstrap/dashboards/systemd-logs.json)
-- Shoot Grafana dashboards expose logs from the shoot cluster namespace where they belong
+- Shoot Plutono dashboards expose logs from the shoot cluster namespace where they belong
   - Kube Apiserver
   - Kube Controller Manager
   - Kube Scheduler